Intelligent-Systems-Phystech/DARTS-CC/README.md

 All the model analsysis staff is stored in the [notebook](analysis/hyper/toy_example_fmnist.ipynb).

 ## Large-scale experiment on CIFAR-10
-*The first 2 steps are required for neural architecture search and architectures extraction (in terms of the [original DARTS repository](https://github.com/quark0/darts) the archtiecture of the model is charachterized by its genotypes).
-We stored obtained architectures [into configs directory](configs/cifar_hyper_final), so generally you don't need to run searh, only fine-tuning.*
+*The first 2 steps are required for neural architecture search and architectures extraction (in terms of the [original DARTS repository](https://github.com/quark0/darts) the architecture of the model is characterized by its genotypes).
+We stored obtained architectures [into configs directory](configs/cifar_hyper_final), so generally you don't need to run search, only fine-tuning.*
 1. run search with [proposed method config](configs/cifar_hyper_final/cifar_hyper.cfg):
 ```python3 search.py configs/cifar_hyper_final/cifar_hyper.cfg```
 2. Extract genotypes using script: